pdahlstedt/100-days-of-code-1/log.md

 ### Day 12: May 23, Thursday

-**Today's Progress**: Completed the functional programming challange.
+**Today's Progress**: Completed the functional programming challenge.

 **Thoughts** Think I got the hang of it, felt easier towards the end ;)